-Catherine has been a Chartered Accountant for more than 12 years.
-After completing a double degree in Commerce and Economics at ANU, she worked in tax and audit for firms in Sydney and Melbourne before travelling overseas.
-Returning to Canberra, she joined the not-for-profit sector and held finance and compliance roles with Greening Australia and the Australian Council for International Development.
+Catherine has worked at AILA since 2015.
+Having completed a double degree in Commerce and Economics at ANU, she worked in tax and audit for firms in Sydney and Melbourne and qualified as a Chartered Accountant in 2002.
+Returning to Canberra after travelling overseas, she joined the not-for-profit sector and held finance and compliance roles with Greening Australia and the Australian Council for International Development.

 Lucy started at AILA as a graphic design intern during her double degree of Graphic Design and Communication in Advertising at UC.
 Since graduation, she has moved to a full-time position to support the Board, committees, and accreditation program, but still enjoys occasional graphic design projects.
 Loves dogs and has questionable fashion sense.